informalflare/playwright-example-repository/README.md

 ## Installation

-- Preconditions: You have `node` and `npm` installed.
-- run `npm install` to download all the needed libraries
+Preconditions: You have `node` and `npm` installed. run `npm install` to download all the needed libraries
-- run `npx playwright install` this is needed to download the browser binaries.

 ## To run the tests

-- `npm run e2e` to run UI tests
+`npm run e2e` to run UI tests
-- `npm run e2e-api` to run API tests
-- `npm run format` to format the code
+`npm run api` to run API tests (make sure you have .env created in the root folder) `npm run format` to format the code

-## IMPORTANT
+## Test Cases location:

-- Step-by-step tutorial for better understanding can be found `ui/specs/tutorial-example.spec.ts`
-- It contains a ton of comments/links/references
+`tests/ui/specs`
+`tests/api/specs`

 ## Project structure:

-- NOTE:
-- Strongly recommended to go through `ui/specs/tutorial-example.spec.ts` to understand the structure better.
+NOTE: Strongly recommended to go through `tests/ui/examples/TUTORIAL.spec.ts` to understand the structure better.

 # UI
-- `npm run e2e` to run UI tests
-- specs - test cases and suits
 - po - Page Objects and PageElements
 - data - holds the test related data
-- snapshots - baseline screenshots for
+- snapshots - baseline screenshots for visual tests (docs in progress)
 - utils

-# API
-- `npm run e2e-api` to run API tests
-- specs - test cases and suits
-- services - your back end services on the portals ( should usually contain endpoint/controllers/helpers/schema-validators)

-# Visual testing
+# Fixtures
-- Preconditions: Docker is installed and running.
-- `npm run visual -- --run` to run the visual tests locally
-- `npm run visual -- --update` to update snapshots

-//TODO add accessibility validator.
+- Contain test runners for API, UI, Settings